termMed/relationship-id-reconciliation/README.md

 1. Current active vs previous active
 3. Current active vs previous inactive

-4. Assign new ids to the current active relationships that were not matched
+### Id Assignment
+In this third stage all relationshps that were not matched get new ids from the Ids Assignment Service.

+### Consolidation
+In this fourth stage the process creates Delta and Snapshot files based on the Ids Reconciliation results.

+1. Previously inactive relationships that match with current active relationships are reactivated
-5. Inactivate previously released inferred relationships that were not matched
+2. Inactivate previously released inferred relationships that were not matched

-When a relationship or a group matches, it is removed from the candidate set and the following iteration match with the rest of the candidates.
+3. Merge for Delta and Snapshot